gemshub/GEMSGUI/README.md

 Learn more about GEM-Selektor from http://gems.web.psi.ch

+## GEM-Selektor v.3 for GEMS-Reaktoro project #

+This GEMSGUI repository contains the source code and default resources for GEM-Selektor v.3 client in GEMS-Reaktoro benchmarking project
+GEMSGUI is an interactive package for thermodynamic modelling of aquatic (geo)chemical systems by Gibbs Energy Minimization using a standalone server - either GEMS3K chemical solver or alternatively the rkt4gems chemical solver based on Reaktoro 2 framework.

+### Briefly about GEM-Selektor v.3 ##

+Distributed "as is" by the Laboratory for Waste Management (LES) of the Paul Scherrer Institute (PSI) with two purposes:

+* to promote the GEM method and software into research community;
+* to gather the users feedback - vital for making the software more functional and reliable.

+Permission to use the GEM-Selektor software is hereby granted free of charge for educational and research purposes, subject to acceptance of Terms and Conditions of Use.
+In particular, in any publication of your results obtained using the GEM-Selektor code, please, cite the web page (http://gems.web.psi.ch) and the following papers:

+* Kulik D.A., Wagner T., Dmytrieva S.V., Kosakowski G., Hingerl F.F., Chudnenko K.V., Berner U. (2013): GEM-Selektor geochemical modeling package: revised algorithm and GEMS3K numerical kernel for coupled simulation codes.
+Computational Geosciences 17, 1-24.
+* Wagner T., Kulik D.A., Hingerl F.F., Dmytrieva S.V.
+(2012): GEM-Selektor geochemical modeling package: TSolMod library and data interface for multicomponent phase models.
+Canadian Mineralogist 50, 1173-1195.

+Version: currently 3.9.5.

+Learn more about GEM-Selektor from http://gems.web.psi.ch

 ## Instructions on how to build and set up GEMS-Reaktoro benchmarking tools on linux (e.g. ubuntu 20.04) ##

 1. Install Python and miniconda (if not done already), e.g. performing steps described in

 https://www.how2shout.com/linux/how-to-install-miniconda-on-ubuntu-20-04-lts-focal/

-Check in terminal whether conda and python are already present (if yes then just versions of both will be reported in response):
+Briefly: check in terminal whether conda and python are already present (if yes then just versions of both will be reported in response):

 ```
 conda --v